Self-destruct sequence activated.

-- Can't forget The Legend of Zelda: Ocarina of Time, after defeating Ganondorf the first time.
+- The Legend of Zelda: Ocarina of Time, after defeating Ganondorf the first time.
 Made cooler by the fact that you get to fight Ganon on the wreckage.
 Made slightly more annoying by the Iron Knuckles and ReDead that like to paralyze you while the timer ticks down.

 - Neverwinter Nights 2 - It's even Lampshaded in the first add on pack.